Giant gravitons in twisted holography

 The simplest example of Twisted Holography \cite{Gopakumar:1998ki, Costello:2018zrm} is the conjectured equivalence of \begin{itemize} \item The large $N$ 't Hooft expansion for a 2d gauged $\beta \gamma$ system valued in the adjoint representation of $\mathfrak{u}(N)$, aka the ${\cal A}_N$ chiral algebra. \item The B-model topological string theory (aka BCOV theory) \cite{Bershadsky:1993ta,Bershadsky:1993cx} on an $SL(2,\mathbb{C})$ background with appropriate holographic boundary conditions and coupling $N^{-1}$. \end{itemize} The proposal of \cite{Costello:2018zrm} formulates a holographic dictionary for single-trace local operators whose size remains finite in the large $N$ limit.
 It includes the match of a large global symmetry algebra which exists on the two sides of the duality at the leading order in $N$.

 In this paper we expand the dictionary to include (sub)determinant operators, whose size scales linearly in $N$.
-We will match the insertions of such operators to the presence of a B-model D2-brane reaching the boundary of $SL(2,\mathbb{C})$ with specific boundary conditions.
+We will match the insertions of such operators to the presence of a B-model D1-brane reaching the boundary of $SL(2,\mathbb{C})$ with specific boundary conditions.

-Correlation functions of sub-determinant operators admit a rich collection of large $N$ saddles \cite{Jiang:2019xdz}.
-We will attach to each saddle a {\it spectral curve} in $SL(2,\mathbb{C})$ and identify it with the worldsheet of a dual D2-brane.
+Correlation functions of (sub)determinant operators admit a rich collection of large $N$ saddles \cite{Jiang:2019xdz}.
+We will attach to each saddle a {\it spectral curve} in $SL(2,\mathbb{C})$ and identify it with the worldsheet of a dual D1-brane.
 The explicit identification will allow us to verify a variety of quantitative holographic predictions.